 VALOUR MALE ATHLETE OF THE YEAR

-Timothy Hodge (Swimming)
+Timothy Hodge (swimming)

 Award presented by Ryan Tesoriero, Managing Director, Valour